Ruthvik10/targeting-engine/Readme.md

 ## Overview

-This project includes a set of Makefile targets for testing, running the application, and managing Docker Compose.
+The delivery service sends a list of campaigns to a particular user meeting the targeting rules in terms of app, os and country.

 ## Requirements